 Can I take my Sample Ballot or my own list into the voting booth?
 Yes.
 Deciding your votes before you get to the polls is helpful.
-You may use your Sample Ballot in this pamphlet to practice marking your selection(s) before marking your official ballot.
+You may use your Sample Ballot or the Ballot Worksheet in this pamphlet to practice marking your selection(s) before marking your official ballot.